What Happens if I am Forced to Take a Breathalyzer Test in Massachusetts?

-- The police officer has to advise you of the penalties for refusing a breath test.
+- Advise of Breath Test Refusal Penalties.
+The police of cer must advise you of the penalties for refusing a breath test.
 This means you have to be told the potential license loss for refusing a breath test.

-- The police officer must advise you of your right to an independent medical examination.
-This means that the police officer must inform you that you have a right to an independent medical exam if you take a breath test offered by the police officer.
+- Advise of your Right to an Independent Medical Exam.
+The police of cer must advise you of your right to an independent medical examination, meaning he/she must inform you that you have a right to an independent medical exam if you take a breath test offered by the police of cer.

-- The police officer must advise you immediately upon being booked that you have a right to a telephone call and to be released on bail so that you can exercise your right to an independent medical examination.
+- Advise of your Right to a Call.
+The police of cer must advise you immediately upon being booked that you have a right to a telephone call and to be released on bail so that you can exercise your right to an independent medical examination.

-If you have any questions about what it means to consent to a breathalyzer test and what defenses you may have if you failed the breathalyzer test after being arrested for an OUI in Massachusetts, feel free to call Attorney DelSignore at 781-686-5924 or 508-455-4755 to discuss your question about breath test evidence or you can download my free book for more information.
+If you have any questions about what it means to consent to a breathalyzer test and what defenses you may have if you failed the breathalyzer test after being arrested for an OUI in Massachusetts, feel free to call Attorney DelSignore at 781-686-5924 to discuss your questions about breath test evidence.